Everything About Necklifts

 A necklift describes the changes, or improvements, made to the neck and jaw.
 This procedure has been growing in popularity and safety over the past several years.
 If you think you would be a good candidate for a necklift, you can begin the process by scheduling a consultation with Dr. Nassif.

 After making the decision to learn more about available necklift methods and procedures, you will meet with the physician for a consultation.
-During this meeting, you will be given the opportunity to thoroughly discuss your current situation and how you would like to have it corrected.
+During your Beverly Hills neck lift consultation, you will be given the opportunity to thoroughly discuss your current situation and how you would like to have it corrected.

 The physician must determine your candidacy for the necklift.
 In order for the procedure to be a success, he will perform a complete assessment of your overall physical and mental health.
 The physician will need to check your vital signs and run a series of laboratory tests, or blood work.
 Inform the physician of any past medical or cosmetic procedures or surgeries you have had; this includes any past use of cosmetic fillers in your neck or lower face.